David Moody (writer)

-David Moody (born on 19 November 1970) is an English horror writer.
+David Moody (born 19 November 1970) is an English horror writer.
 He first came to public attention with his book Autumn, published freely on-line in 2001.
 Autumn was made into a motion picture starring David Carradine and Dexter Fletcher which was released in 2009.
 Film rights to Moody's Hater trilogy were picked up in 2008 by Universal Pictures, with Mark Johnson and Guillermo del Toro to produce and Juan Antonio Bayona to direct.